ExpressionEngine/ExpressionEngine-User-Guide/docs/development/v6-add-on-migration.md

 ### Replace calls to `MemberGroup` model with `Role` model

-ExpressionEngine 6 intrduces the concept of Roles for members.
-Member can be part of multiple groups, one of them being primary role.
-On sites that have been upgraded from previous version of ExpressionEngine member's group will become their primary role.
+ExpressionEngine 6 introduces the concept of Roles for members.
+Members are now assigned to one or more roles, one of them being primary role.
+On sites that have been upgraded from a previous version of ExpressionEngine a member's group will become their primary role.

-`MemberGroup` model has been completely taken out of the system, therefore if you have any direct calls to it, those needs to be replaced with updated calls to `Role` model.
+The `MemberGroup` model has been completely removed.
+Therefore, if you have any direct calls to `MemberGroup`, those needs to be replaced with `Role`.

     ee()->session->getMember()->PrimaryRole->name;
     // name of member's primary role